Driving Without Vehicle Registration in Baltimore

 The Maryland Transportation Code states that it is a criminal misdemeanor offense to drive or knowingly allow someone to drive an unregistered vehicle.
 If you have received a citation for driving without registration, contact a knowledgeable driving without registration lawyer in Baltimore and the surrounding areas to protect your rights and driving privilege.

-State Requirements for Vehicle Registration in Maryland
+What are State Requirements for Vehicle Registration in Maryland?

 The State of Maryland requires all vehicle owners to register their cars.
 This allows the state to ensure that fees are paid on all vehicles and that operational vehicles meet safety and emission standards.
 Without registration, the state cannot know if the car is safe to drive.